Byzantine-Finance/vault-sdk/README.md

 - _Ethereum Mainnet (Chain ID: 1) -> Soon_
 - **Holesky Testnet (Chain ID: 17000)**
+- **Sepolia Testnet (Chain ID: 11155111)**
 - _Hoodi Testnet (Chain ID: 560048) -> Soon_

 By default, the SDK is configured to use Holesky testnet (Chain ID: 17000).
-To use Ethereum Mainnet, specify `chainId: 1` when initializing the client.
-Or `chainId: 560048` for Hoodi Testnet.
+To use Ethereum Mainnet, specify `chainId: 1` when initializing the client. `chainId: 11155111` for Sepolia Testnet. `chainId: 560048` for Hoodi Testnet.

 ## NPM Package